ShahanM/subpop-miner/README.md

 3. **Indicate data types**: The user needs to indicate the data types of the selected columns.
 The data types are considered in two levels: the first level is the general data type (`numeric`, `categorical`), and the second level indicates if the variable is `dependent` or `independent`.
-The `dependent` is the numerical variable that is the outlier which requires adjusted protection.
-The `independent` variables are the variables that define the subpopulation.
+   The `dependent` variable is a numerical variable outlier of which must be protected.
+The `independent` variables are categorical and continuous variables that define subpopulations.
 4. **Select parameters**: The user can select the parameters for the subpopulation mining algorithm.
 5. **Run the algorithm**: The user can run the algorithm and receive a list of